 By: Laura Acevedo

-This story was originally published Jan.
-7 by KGTV in San Diego, an E.W.
-Scripps Company.
+This story was originally published May 14, 2021, by Laura Acevedo of KGTV in San Diego.